anapenedos/PhosQuest/documentation/plotting.md

 This plotting documentation outlines the methods used to analyse user input data once uploaded via the "User data analysis" section on the main website.

 The plotting functionality utilizes a number of python modules.
-The **`Pandas`** module was utilized to allow handling of data structures. **`Plotly`** and a number of related modules and libraries were utilized to generate volcano plots and pie-charts. **`Matplotlib`** was also utilized to help plot the most active kinase list.
+The **`Pandas`** module was utilized to allow handling of data structures. **`Plotly`** and a number of related modules and libraries were utilized to generate volcano plots and pie charts. **`Matplotlib`** was also utilized to help plot the most active kinase list.
 The script also utilizes some generic imports such as the session module from flask and the timeframe module from timeframe which are utilized within the script.

 ### <u>*Functions*</u>: